Aliases for KLK6 Gene

 GeneCards Summary for KLK6 Gene

-KLK6 (Kallikrein-Related Peptidase 6) is a Protein Coding gene.
-Diseases associated with KLK6 include synucleinopathy and spinal cord injury.
-Among its related pathways are Alpha-synuclein signaling and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is KLK12.
+KLK6 (Kallikrein Related Peptidase 6) is a Protein Coding gene.
+Diseases associated with KLK6 include Breast Cyst and Postpoliomyelitis Syndrome.
+Among its related pathways are Collagen chain trimerization and Alpha-synuclein signaling.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
+An important paralog of this gene is KLK13.